ets-labs/python-dependency-injector/README.rst

 *Dependecy Injector* supports few other styles of dependency injections definition.

-Ioc containers could look like this one:
+IoC containers from previous example could look like these:

 .. code-block:: python